5.25.2009

 Photo: © 2008 Jeffrey Berger

-To those of you unfamiliar with Mount Dora, Gilbert Park is our lakeside recreational area where townsfolk flock to feed the ducks and watch a sunset.
+To those of you unfamiliar with Mount Dora, Gilbert Park is a lakeside recreational area where townsfolk flock to feed the ducks and watch a sunset.

 Too bad vultures get such a bad rap.
 I think of them as the waste management service of road kill.
 Their favorite foods include flat cats, rigor mortis tortoise, and poodles with noodles.